-The Western Australian Curriculum: English Foundation to Year 10 is organised into three interrelated strands that support students' growing understanding and use of Standard Australian English (English).
+The Western Australian Curriculum: The English Curriculum is organised into three interrelated strands that support students' growing understanding and use of Standard Australian English (English).
 Together the three strands focus on developing students' knowledge, understanding and skills in listening, reading, viewing, speaking and writing.
 The three strands are: